ni/systemlink-operations-handbook/CONTRIBUTING.md

 The included [requirements.txt](requirements.txt) file lists specific versions of each dependency and transitive dependency needed to build the handbook.
-To install the latest versions instead, reference the [requirements-latest.txt](requirements-latest.txt) file instead, by running `pip install -r requirements-latest.txt`.
+To install the latest versions, reference the [requirements-latest.txt](requirements-latest.txt) file instead, by running `pip install -r requirements-latest.txt`.